 Any player interested in obtaining financial assistance must complete a grant application form.
-Application fees are $50.00 for recreational players and $100 for competitive players.

 Families that wish to ensure that all children are able to participate in DLVSC’s programming may make tax-deductible contributions to our grant program by contacting Gary Soresman.